What is Thyroid Eye Disease (TED)?

 Intravenous steroids are known to have greater efficacy than oral steroids (80 to 50).

 Since this treatment doesn’t change the course of the disease, the decision of whether or not to undertake this mode of treatment is very personal.
-Except when the patient experience vision loss.
+Except when the patient experiences vision loss.

-Eyelid Surgery: Surgery to repair eyelid retraction is often undertaken as a final step in rehabilitation.
+Surgery to repair eyelid retraction is often undertaken as a final step in rehabilitation.
 This step can also be the most sensitive, as the eyelid structures are fine and unpredictable.
 However, significant improvement is generally achieved.
-Surgery is performed under local anesthesia, can take between 30 to 60 minutes, and is done on an outpatient basis.
+Surgery is performed under local anaesthesia, can take between 30 to 60 minutes, and is done on an outpatient basis.

-Cosmetic Surgery: While TED primarily affects the tissues inside the orbit, significant changes are visible in the skin and fat in the eyebrows, cheeks, neck and other areas of the face.
+While TED primarily affects the tissues inside the orbit, significant changes are visible in the skin and fat in the eyebrows, cheeks, neck, and other areas of the face.
 These changes can be approached with a combination of Lasers, Fillers, Eye Botox (i.e. Botulinum Toxin), or even surgery of eyelid, eyebrow, face, and neck.
-Great care must be taken when undergoing Oculoplasty Surgery in the context of thyroid eye disease: Treating a TED patient in the same manner of other cosmetic surgery patient can, at best, lead to a hollow, unnatural look and, at worst, lead to severe corneal exposure and loss of vision or even loss of the eye.
+Great care must be taken when undergoing Oculoplasty Surgery in the context of thyroid eye disease: Treating a TED patient in the same manner as other cosmetic surgery patients can, at best, lead to a hollow, unnatural look and, at worst, lead to severe corneal exposure and loss of vision or even loss of the eye.